Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 With the firepower and (more importantly) the ammo reserves to keep up a constant barrage, you’re the team’s main source of damage.
 You may not do as much burst damage as the others, but while their guns run dry, yours should still have plenty of ammunition.

-Prioritizing the Menace above all other threats | Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Prioritizing the Menace above all other threats | Coffee Stain Studios / Jeffrey Hsu

 As for which threats to prioritize, this general list should account for most situations:

-2. Spawners (Breeders, Brooder Nexus): These will infinitely produce smaller enemies until killed.
+3. Spawners (Breeders, Brooder Nexus): These will infinitely produce smaller enemies until killed.
 The constant damage and wasted ammo will kill your team if not dealt with.

-Noting your teammates’ positions while high above on a zipline | Image: Coffee Stain Studios via HGG / Jeffrey Hsu
+Noting your teammates’ positions while high above on a zipline | Coffee Stain Studios / Jeffrey Hsu

 Outside of direct combat, you’re often near the forefront clearing a path forward or serving as overwatch in a large area against any potentially spawning threats.
 Unfortunately, your team won’t always be able to stick together, so you’ll often have to make a judgment call on where you’re most effective.

 To that end, focus on maintaining sight lines to see/hit enemies and actually being able to reach your teammates to assist them if they’re in trouble.
-Setting up ziplines can tremendously help by enabling your team to traverse sheer cliffs and gaping chasms.
-Otherwise, spend the rest of your free time mining and carrying as many valuable minerals as you can.
-Especially that ever-precious, ammo-creating Nitra.
+Setting up ziplines can tremendously help by enabling your team to traverse sheer cliffs and gaping chasms or to just reconvene if you get split up.

 You’re fairly flexible with your perk choices as the Gunner and can mostly choose whatever you want.
 Here are a few recommendations to augment his playstyle: